MicrosoftDocs/mixed-reality/mrtk-unity/supported-devices/wmr-mrtk.md

 ---
-title: Deploying to Hololens and WMR headsets
+title: Deploying to HoloLens and WMR headsets
 description: Documentation to Build and Deploy Apps into various devices.
 author: polar-kev
 ms.author: kesemple
 ms.date: 01/12/2021
-keywords: Unity,HoloLens, HoloLens 2, Mixed Reality, development, MRTK, Visual Studio
+keywords: Unity, HoloLens, HoloLens 2, Mixed Reality, development, MRTK, Visual Studio
 ---

-# Deploying to Hololens and WMR headsets
+# Deploying to HoloLens and WMR headsets

 There are two ways to deploy applications built with MRTK to your windows device, the Univeral Windows Platform (UWP) and the Standalone Platform.
 Applications built for HoloLens 1 or HoloLens 2 must target UWP, while applications built for WMR headsets may target either UWP or Standalone.